When does a coroner get involved in a death? | Knapman Family

 Will the Coroner get involved?

-• Death occurred during an operation
+Death occurred during or soon after an operation.

-• Death was sudden and unexplained
+Death was sudden and unexplained.

-• An accident or under suspicious circumstances
+An incident or under suspicious circumstances or information.

 Death Certificate and Rose